 \section{Abstract}

-The problem of answering logical queries over incomplete knowledge graphs is receiving significant attention in the machine learning community.
-Neuro-symbolic models are a promising recent approach, showing good performance and allowing for good interpretability properties.
-These models rely on trained architectures to execute atomic queries, combining them with modules that simulate the symbolic operators in queries.
-Unfortunately, most neuro-symbolic query processors are limited to the so-called \emph{tree-like} logical queries that admit a bottom-up execution, where the leaves are constant values or \emph{anchors}, and the root is the target variable.
-Tree-like queries, while expressive, fail short to express properties in knowledge graphs that are important in practice, such as the existence of multiple edges between entities or the presence of triangles.
+The challenge of answering graph queries over incomplete knowledge graphs is gaining significant attention in the machine learning community.
+Neuro-symbolic models have emerged as a promising approach, combining good performance with high interpretability.
+These models utilize trained architectures to execute atomic queries and integrate modules that mimic symbolic query operators.
+However, most neuro-symbolic query processors are constrained to \emph{tree-like} graph pattern queries.
+These queries admit a bottom-up execution with constant values or \emph{anchors} at the leaves and the target variable at the root.
+While expressive, tree-like queries fail to capture critical properties in knowledge graphs, such as the existence of multiple edges between entities or the presence of triangles.
+We introduce a framework for answering arbitrary graph pattern queries over incomplete knowledge graphs, encompassing both cyclic queries and tree-like queries with existentially quantified leaves.
+These classes of queries are vital for practical applications but are beyond the scope of most current neuro-symbolic models.
+Our approach employs an approximation scheme that facilitates acyclic traversals for cyclic patterns, thereby embedding additional symbolic bias into the query execution process.
+Our experimental evaluation demonstrates that our framework performs competitively on three datasets, effectively handling cyclic queries through our approximation strategy.
+Additionally, it maintains the performance of existing neuro-symbolic models on anchored tree-like queries and extends their capabilities to queries with existentially quantified variables.

-We propose a framework for answering arbitrary conjunctive queries over incomplete knowledge graphs.
-The main idea of our method is to approximate a cyclic query by an infinite family of tree-like queries, and then leverage existing models for the latter.
-Our approximations achieve strong guarantees: they are \emph{complete}, i.e.\ there are no false negatives, and \emph{optimal}, i.e.\ they provide the best possible approximation using tree-like queries.
-Our method requires the approximations to be tree-like queries where the leaves are anchors or existentially quantified variables.
-Hence, we also show how some of the existing neuro-symbolic models can handle these queries, which is of independent interest.
-Experiments show that our approximation strategy achieves competitive results, and that including queries with existentially quantified variables tends to improve the general performance of these models, both on tree-like queries and on our approximation strategy.